rust-lang/book/second-edition/src/ch05-01-defining-structs.md

 It makes sense to name the function arguments with the same name as the struct fields, but having to repeat the `email` and `username` field names and variables is a bit tedious.
 If the struct had more fields, repeating each name would get even more annoying.
-Luckily, there's a convenient shorthand!
+Luckily, there’s a convenient shorthand!

 ### Using the Field Init Shorthand when Variables and Fields Have the Same Name